 The majority of the moorings are of the ‘fore and aft’ variety along the wall on the north east side of the inner harbour (photo above), some of which at the southern end dry at low water.
 Immediately in front of the clubhouse there are two trots of shallow moorings suitable for smaller bilge keel yachts and motor boats and inside these, on the shoreline, are some drying moorings.
 The maximum beam that can be accommodated on wall moorings is limited by the 12ft space available for each boat (to include fenders).
 Our island pontoon provides around 40 finger berths for boats up to around 30ft however the vessel’s draft is often the determining factor as to whether it can be accommodated.
 None of these moorings or berths are ‘walk on’ and as such require a dinghy trip from the shore however this is reflected in the annual charge.
 The 2018 charge for wall or trot mooring is £647, the island pontoon berths are charged per metre, currently around £110 p/m (2018).

 There are waiting lists for both moorings and berths and normally a boat must occupy a wall or trot mooring before applying to be put on the island pontoon waiting list.

 The Club does not benefit financially from the letting of the moorings, the fees paid by the members go directly to Troon Yacht Haven.
 The club does however charge boat owners a berthing rights fee to help maintain those parts of the mooring tackle and facilities for which it is responsible.
-This is usually set at the same rate as the full member subscription – currently £66.00 (2017).
+This is usually set at a similar rate as the full member subscription – currently £80.00 (2018).